z0al/settings-toggle/README.md

 ## Keyboard Shortcuts

-The extension defines the following keyboard shortcuts for `Toggle: User Settings` command:
+The extension defines the following keyboard shortcuts for the `Toggle: User Settings` command:

 - `Cmd+Shift+,` on MacOS
 - `Ctrl+Shift+,` on Windows/Linux